 Explanation: Single mothers are more likely than two-parent families or single fathers to live in poverty.
 Unwed teen mothers are less likely to obtain adequate prenatal care, more likely to receive welfare and more likely to have children with developmental problems, delinquent behavior or poor school achievement.

-Data source: Florida Department of Health, Office of Planning, Evaluation and Data Analysis, Tallahassee, FL, available online at www.doh.state.fl.us/Planning\eval/phstats/
+Data source: Florida Department of Health, Public Health Indicators Data System (PHIDS), available online at www9.myflorida.com/planning\eval/phstats/ index.html.